-- 1. Stop all I/O from hosts to the system [see "Stopping I/O" (page 45)]. - 2.
-Shut down both controllers using either method described below: - Use the SMU to shut down both controllers, as described in the online help and SMU Reference Guide.
-Proceed to step 3. - o Use the command-line interface to shut down both controllers, as described in the CLI Reference Guide. - 3.
+- 1. Stop all I/O from hosts to the system [see "Stopping I/O" (page 50)]. - 2.
+Shut down both controllers using either method described below: - Use the SMU to shut down both controllers, as described in the online help and HPE MSA 1040/2040 SMU Reference Guide. - Proceed to step 3. - o Use the CLI to shut down both controllers, as described in the HPE MSA 2040 CLI Reference Guide. - 3.
 Press the power switches at the back of the controller enclosure to the Off position. - 4.
 Press the power switches at the back of each drive enclosure to the Off position.